klaviyo/klaviyo-react-native-sdk/README.md

 ## Push Notifications

-When setting up push notifications (including rich push notifications) you will need to follow directions from the [iOS](https://github.com/klaviyo/klaviyo-swift-sdk?tab=readme-ov-file#push-notifications) and [Android](https://github.com/klaviyo/klaviyo-android-sdk?tab=readme-ov-file#push-notifications) SDKs.
+When setting up push notifications (including rich push notifications), you will need to follow directions from the [iOS](https://github.com/klaviyo/klaviyo-swift-sdk?tab=readme-ov-file#push-notifications) and [Android](https://github.com/klaviyo/klaviyo-android-sdk?tab=readme-ov-file#push-notifications) SDKs.

 ## Deep Linking

-To handle deep links in your app start by familiarizing yourself with the React Native [guide](https://reactnative.dev/docs/linking) to deep linking.
-Once you've done that you should follow directions from the [iOS](https://github.com/klaviyo/klaviyo-swift-sdk?tab=readme-ov-file#handling-deep-linking) and [Android](https://github.com/klaviyo/klaviyo-android-sdk?tab=readme-ov-file#deep-linking-in-push-notification) SDKs.
+To handle deep links in your app, start by familiarizing yourself with the React Native [guide](https://reactnative.dev/docs/linking) to deep linking.
+Once you've done that, you should follow directions from the [iOS](https://github.com/klaviyo/klaviyo-swift-sdk?tab=readme-ov-file#handling-deep-linking) and [Android](https://github.com/klaviyo/klaviyo-android-sdk?tab=readme-ov-file#deep-linking-in-push-notification) SDKs.
 The sections below give additional details for each platform as it pertains to React Native.

 ### iOS

-As shown in the native SDK documentation you can follow option 1 or 2.
-With Option 1 when you get the callback you can handle it as follows:
+As shown in the native SDK documentation, you can follow option 1 or 2.

+With option 1, when you get the callback, you can handle it as follows:

 ```objective-c
 [RCTLinkingManager application:application openURL:url options:options]
 ```

-Since you won't have `options` you can just pass in an empty dictionary for that parameter.
+Since you won't have `options`, you can just pass in an empty dictionary for that parameter.

-With Option 2 when you handle the open url (in `application(_:open:options)`) you call the linking as in option 1.
+With option 2, when you handle the open url (in `application(_:open:options)`), you call the linking as in option 1.

 ### Android

-On Android simply follow the Android sdk docs on handling intent filters.
+On Android, simply follow the Android SDK docs on handling intent filters.

 ### React Native Changes

-Then on the React Native side you can handle the deep link as follows:
+Then on the React Native side, you can handle the deep link as follows:

 ```typescript
 import { Linking } from 'react-native';